FreeDome108/flutter_freedome_player/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the NativeMindNONC License - see the LICENSE file for details.

+### License Summary

+- **Free for Non-Commercial Use**: Educational institutions, schools, universities, training, research, and personal learning
+- **Commercial Use Requires License**: Written agreement required for any commercial activities
+- **Developer Rights**: Developers can present their work at conferences but commercial licensing must go through the company
+- **Available in 3 Languages**: English, Russian, and Thai versions included

+For full license terms, please see the LICENSE file.

 ## Contributing